safrazik/resume/README.md

 ######  Oct 2016 - Dec 2016 (Part-Time)

-- Was hired when they planned to develop web and mobile versions for their mature Java powered healthcare product(s).
+- Joined the team to lead the development of web and mobile versions for their established Java-based healthcare products.

-- Advised them to use TypeScript and Angular 2/Ionic 2 for development after researching about the company and existing technologies.
-Mentored the team remotely during the startup of development.
+- After researching the company's existing technology stack, I recommended using TypeScript with Angular/Ionic  for a more scalable and maintainable solution.
+Provided remote mentorship to the development team during the initial stages of the project.

 ------------------------------------------